A note on twisted Dirac operators on closed surfaces: Introduction and results

 The Dirac operator is a first order differential operator acting on spinors and is given by

-where \(e_1,e_2\) is an orthonormal basis of \(TM\).
+where \(\{e_1,e_2\}\) is an orthonormal basis of \(TM\).
 It is an elliptic differential operator, which is self-adjoint with respect to the \(L^2\)-norm.
 On a compact Riemannian manifold the spectrum of the Dirac operator is discrete and consists of both positive and negative eigenvalues.
-In general, the spectrum cannot be computed explicitly.
+In general, there are only a few manifolds on which the spectrum of the Dirac operator can be computed explicitly, see the book \cite{MR2509837} for a current overview on the spectrum of the Dirac operator.

 However, it is possible to estimate the spectrum.
-On a \(n-\)dimensional manifold there is Friedrich's inequality \cite{MR600828}
+For instance, on a manifold of dimension \(n\geq 3\), Friedrich \cite{MR600828} proved that all eigenvalues \(\lambda\) of the Dirac operator satisfy

-Here, \(R\) denotes the scalar curvature of the manifold.
-On closed surfaces the following inequality was given by Bär in \cite{MR1162671}
+where \(R\) denotes the scalar curvature of the manifold.
+On closed surfaces Bär \cite{MR1162671} proved that